sjohann81/hf-risc/README.md

 If a multiplier is used (not included in this design) the score is around 2.1 Coremark/MHz.

 *HF-RISCV doesn't include the multiply/divide (M) extension (pure RV32I) and doesn't include dalayed branches as found on MIPS.
 This sacrifices performance a bit, but simplifies the ISA for deeper pipelines and OOO execution.
 Based on several experiments, the inclusion of the M module will boost the performance of this core beyond the HF-RISC version, even without branch prediction.

+### Simulation

+To perform a SoC simulation (processor, memories and some peripherals), include the following files in your project:

+hf-risc/riscv/core_rv32i/*
+hf-risc/riscv/sim/boot_ram.vhd
+hf-risc/riscv/sim/ram.vhd
+hf-risc/riscv/sim/boot.txt (put this file in the simulator project directory, along with the application code (code.txt)) hf-risc/riscv/sim/hf-riscv_tb.vhd hf-risc/devices/peripherals/minimal_soc.vhd

+All files in the _riscv_ directory can be changed to _mips_ if a MIPS variant of the processor is desired.
+For simulation, the application must be compiled with the correct toolchain (change software/makefile before compiling the application and set the ARCH=riscv or ARCH=mips environment variable).
+Also, make sure the -DDEBUG_PORT flag is passed to the compiler in the same makefile.

+### FPGA Prototyping

+The following files can be used to prototype a basic SoC.

+hf-risc/riscv/core_rv32i/*
+hf-risc/riscv/platform/rams/*
+hf-risc/riscv/platform/spartan3e_nexys2/spartan3e_nexys2.vhd
+hf-risc/riscv/platform/spartan3e_nexys2/spartan3e_nexys2.ucf
+hf-risc/devices/peripherals/minimal_soc_uart.vhd
+hf-risc/devices/controllers/uart/uart.vhd

+If you have a different board, you have to adapt the top file (spartan3e_nexys2_standard_soc.vhd) and the .ucf.
+Depending on the board configuration, the bootloader (monitor) may have to be recompiled.
+Again, all files in the _riscv_ directory can be changed to _mips_ if a MIPS processor is needed in the prototype.